MLS Country Club, Real Estate in Los Altos, CA

 The Country Club neighborhood of Los Altos, (MLS district 212) is the perfect place for homebuyers seeking both seclusion and accessibility.
 Named after its most prominent feature, the Los Altos Country Club, the neighborhood has a distinctly rural atmosphere with its sidewalk-free, wooded avenues and availability to the pastoral paradise of Rancho San Antonio Open Space Preserve.

 With the exception of its namesake and neighborhood centerpiece, the Los Altos Golf & Country Club, the borough of Country Club is completely residential and has no multi-unit dwellings.
-Architectural styles of its single-family homes vary from vintage to modern, offering ample choice for homebuyers.
-Many post-war homes are of the California ranch-style variety and range in size from 1,500 to 2,500 square feet, while custom residences pay homage to an assortment of styles including Mediterranean, French chateaus and the eclectic Arts & Craft era and also provide significantly more spacious floor plans.
+The architectural styles of its single-family homes vary from vintage to modern, offering ample choice for homebuyers.
+Many post-war homes are of the California ranch-style variety and range in size from 1,500 to 2,500 square feet, while custom residences pay homage to an assortment of styles including the Mediterranean, French chateaus, and the eclectic Arts & Craft era, and also provide significantly more spacious floor plans.
 Many newer homes enjoy larger lots and scenic views overlooking the emerald green of the Los Altos Golf & Country Club.

-Affluent Country Club has a broad appeal including top-notch schools, abundance of private, rural space, charming secluded streets and easy accessibility to shops, restaurants and entertainment.
+Affluent Country Club has a broad appeal including top-notch schools, an abundance of private, rural space, charming secluded streets, and easy accessibility to shops, restaurants, and entertainment.